bxparks/AceSegment/README.md

 ```

 Since it is impossible to predict all the different ways that the LED modules
-can be wired, various classes in the AceSegment library allow the remapping
+can be wired, various classes in the library allow the remapping array to be
-array to be supplied by the library user.
+supplied by the library user.
+The [DEVELOPER.md](DEVELOPER.md) document has some
+preliminary notes about how to create a remap array.

 <a name="Usage"></a>
 ## Usage